sophie-aubert/floodit/ARCHIDEP.md

 run the application in development mode to make sure it works.
 The [project's README][readme] explains how to do this.

-You can set the `http.port` parameter in the local configuration file or the `MINESWEEPER_HTTP_PORT` environment variable to `3001` for this simple test, as that is one of the ports that should be open in your server's firewall.
+You can set the `FLOODIT_SERVER_PORT` environment variable or the `server.port` parameter in the local configuration file to `3001` for this simple test, as that is one of the ports that should be open in your server's firewall.
 Run the application on that port and visit http://W.X.Y.Z:3001 to check that it works (replacing `W.X.Y.Z` by your server's IP address).
-Stop the application by typing `Ctrl-C` **twice** once you are done.
+Stop the application by typing `Ctrl-C` once you are done.

-> :books: For your information, running the application in development mode will
-> use [Webpack], a static module bundler for JavaScript applications, to take
-> the [Alpine.js][alpinejs] frontend source files and assets in the `assets`
-> directory, and bundle them into the `priv/static` directory.
-You can see the
-> generated files with `ls priv/static`.
+TODO: explain frontend

 ### :exclamation: Run the application in production mode